 3. The value of validation of prior learning in working life (17/03/20)

-The RARPA-process measures progress and achievement of students on non-accredited learning programmes in the UK.
+The RARPA-process measures the progress and achievement of students on non-accredited learning programmes in the UK.
 The majority of such courses are in the adult and community learning sector.
-The RARPA process has been an established part of the quality assurance of non-accredited learning in England for over 15 years, and was updated by Learning and Work Institute in 2017.
+The RARPA process has been an established part of the quality assurance of non-accredited learning in England for over 15 years and was updated by Learning and Work Institute in 2017.

 The webinar included an overview of the 6-step process and suggestions for the practical implementation of RARPA, examples of how providers worked with the process and it might be adapted to use in different settings.
 In addition, the webinar tackled the issue of quality assurance and the similarities and differences between RARPA and other approaches.

 Presenter:Alex Stevenson, Learning and Work Institute